-Other Co-payment Policies In accordance with 42 CFR 447.15, the provider may not deny services to any eligible individual on account of the individual's inability to pay the co-payment amount.
+Other Co-payment and Policies

+In accordance with 42 CFR 447.15, the provider may not deny services to any eligible individual on account of the individual's inability to pay the co-payment amount.
 The recipient's assertion of his/her inability to pay the co-payment establishes the inability.
-U nder 42 C FR 447.15, this service statement does not apply to any individual who is able to pay, nor does an individual's inability to pay eliminate his or her liability for the co-payment.
+Under 42 CFR 447.15, this service statement does not apply to any individual who is able to pay, nor does an individual's inability to pay eliminate his or her liability for the co-payment.

 Providers shall not waive the recipient's co-payment liability.

 The pharmacy provider shall collect a co-payment for each drug dispensed by the provider and covered by Medicaid.
 This co-payment is NOT taxable.
 Providers should not collect tax on the co-payment.

 Quantities dispensed by pharmacists shall not be adjusted to reflect the co-payment amounts paid by the recipient.
-By participation in the pharmacy program, providers have agreed to accept, as payment in full, the amounts paid by the agency plus any deductible, co-insurance or co-payment.
-Other Co-Payment continued Department monitoring and auditing will be conducted to determine provider Ppolicies, compliance.
+By participation in the Pharmacy Program, providers have agreed to accept, as payment in full, the amounts paid by the agency plus any deductible, coinsurance or co-payment.

+Department monitoring and auditing will be conducted to determine provider policies and compliance.
 Violators of this policy will be subject to penalty such as suspension from the program for one year.